Antos23/Computational-Social-Science/README.md

 -The interpretation of results.

 ## The project
-I decided to investigate what people tweet about Alexandria-Ocasio Cortez.
+I decided to investigate what people tweet about <b>Alexandria-Ocasio Cortez</b>.